-For the practical activity assessments, feedback will be provided to learners on an on-going basis regarding aspects of their performance and this is integral to the performance aspects of the subject.
-For the Analysing and Evaluating Performance task, teachers are expected to:
+For the practical activity assessments in the Practical Performances component, feedback will be provided to learners on an on-going basis regarding aspects of their performance and this is integral to the performance aspects of the subject.

+In the Analysing and Evaluating Performance component, teachers are expected to:

-- exercise continuing supervision of work in order to monitor progress and to prevent plagiarism - exercise continuing supervision of practical work to ensure essential compliance with Health and Safety requirements - ensure that the work is completed in accordance with the task requirements and can be assessed in accordance with the specified marking criteria - keep a record of feedback given to learners - have one member of staff who is responsible for all GCSE (9-1) Physical Education marks, ensuring that comparability of marks is achieved.
+- exercise continuing supervision of work in order to monitor progress and to prevent plagiarism - exercise continuing supervision of practical work to ensure essential compliance with health and safety requirements - ensure that the work is completed in accordance with the task requirements and can be assessed in accordance with the specified marking criteria - keep a record of feedback given to learners - have one member of staff who is responsible for all GCSE (9-1) Physical Education marks, ensuring that comparability of marks is achieved.